 This region of Italy is famous for its winter skiing, summer hiking, quaint alpine villages, lush valleys, and the resort village of Cortina d’Ampezzo, which hosted the Winter Olympics in 1956.
 The Grande Strada delle Dolomiti, or Great Dolomite Road, is considered to be one of the top three most scenic drives in all of Italy.
-This 100km (62 mile) drive that spans from Bolzano in the west to Cortina in the east takes you over high mountain passes and through vast alpine valleys.
+This 100km (62 miles) drive that spans from Bolzano in the west to Cortina in the east takes you over high mountain passes and through vast alpine valleys.
 If beautiful outdoor scenery and adventure is your thing, consider a trip to this stunning region of Italy.

 Our visit to northern Italy took us to an area called the Brenta group at the very western end of the Dolomites.
 For our lodging, we found a terrific little place, B&B Cappeler, located just a few kilometers outside of Tione di Trento.
 I don’t recall exactly how we found this place, but I’m sure glad that we did.
 Our host Franca was exceptional.
 Her little B&B offers everything one can imagine to make your stay as pleasant as possible.
 Cappeler offers large comfortable rooms with ensuite bathrooms, an amazing breakfast every morning to get your day started, and a location set in the beautiful Giudicarie Valley just a few kilometers outside of Tione di Trento.
 If you are planning a visit to the Brenta Dolomite area then B&B Cappeler makes for a good base.
 Franca is a wealth of knowledge when it comes to this stunning area of northern Italy, and she will assist you with your planning if you so desire.
 There are also numerous Agriturismos located throughout this area that make for a good accommodation option.